oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 4.  and it's permissions are modified by generated udev rule,
 5. XML is constructed and VM is started.

+The expected outcome is

+*   Guest is running,
+*   /dev/vfio/X (where X is iommu group of the device) exists and has qemu:qemu 0600 permissions,
+*   /etc/udev/rules.d/99-vdsm-iommu_group_X.rules file exists.

 #### VM removal

 1. VM is destroyed as ussual,